JudahGabriel/RavenDB.AspNet.Identity/README.md

     Install-Package RavenDB.AspNet.Identity

 3. In ~/Models/IdentityModels.cs:
-    * Remove the namespace: Microsoft.AspNet.Identity.EntityFramework
-    * Add the namespace: Raven.AspNet.Identity
     * Remove the entire ApplicationDbContext class.
-You don't need that!
 4. In ~/App_Start/IdentityConfig.cs
     * Update the ApplicationUserManager.Create method to get the Raven document session.